-Requirements must be met before nursing students receive their NURS 302 grades.
+Requirements must be met before pre-licensure nursing students receive their NURS 302 grades or RN-BSN students begin each clinical experience.
 You will be dismissed from a clinical session if you do not meet these requirements.

 Remember, it takes time to get titer/test results.
 Waiting until the last minute could delay your acceptance into a course or clinical.